xdtlab/pydaten/README.md

 With Daten, you can upload files on the blockchain, securely chat with your friends, participate in decentralized social networks, store webpages, transfer value and much more.

-As an example, users can build a Twitter-like social network on top of Daten, without the need of a remote server.
+As an example, users can build a Twitter-like social network on top of Daten, without the need of a remote server, with everything, including the HTML pages, CSS styles, JS files and images uploaded in the blockchain itself.

 ## Data and Addresses, building blocks of the Daten Network
 Each transaction in the Daten blockchain has a property called **data** which is used to store up to 64KB of data with different types, including **Strings**, **Bytes**, **Booleans**,  **Decimals**, **Maps**, **Lists** (and **Functions** in the future) in itself.
 One unique feature of the Daten blockchain is that transactions can be referenced somehow as users are able to assign a name for their transactions.
 One who has created and signed a transaction, owns the name of that transactions, and that means, if other users ever transfer money to this name (Instead of a public-key), the public-key will be the final owner of that money.

+ - If you send a transaction to a public-key with name `alice`, she will own the name `alice`.
+ - If Bob send a transaction to a name address (`bob`) with name `alice`, he will own the name `alice.bob`.

 This feature brings two important features: